jhildenbiddle/css-vars-ponyfill/README.md

 Determines if the ponyfill will update the DOM after processing CSS custom properties.

-When `true`, ponyfill updates will be applied to the DOM.
+When `true`, the ponyfill updates will be applied to the DOM.
 For legacy browsers, this is accomplished by appending a `<style>` node with transformed CSS after the last `<link>` or `<style>` node processed.
 For modern browsers, [options.variables](#optionsvariabls) values will be applied as custom property changes using the native [style.setProperty()](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration/setProperty) method.
 When `false`, the DOM will not be updated by the polyfill in either modern or legacy browsers, but transformed CSS can be accessed with either the [options.onSuccess](#optionsonsuccess) or [options.onComplete](#optionsoncomplete) callback.

 **Example**